Buggermenot/KitchHub/README.md

       a.
 For any set of user input (Ingredients).
 Must return all recipes that can be made.

 DevLog:
   04-09-22: 1.
-Python program to generate random Recipes -> (Set of unique ingredients).
+Python program to generate random Recipes -> (Set of unique ingredients).\n
             2. Python program to search recipes (Uses set intersections) -> "NOT DESIRED", Required -> Recipe Subsets that are possible with given input.

   ...